Let's raise the stakes, shall we?

 Halloween generates billions of dollars

-Around $10 billion, to be exact.
-The most recent survey from the National Retail Federation predicted that Halloween would generate 10.14 billion in 2021, up from $8.05 billion in 2020.
-How exactly?
-Americans were expected to spend $3.3 billion on costumes, $3 billion on candy and $3.2 billion on decorations alone.
+Around $12.2 billion, to be exact.
+The most recent survey from the National Retail Federation predicts that Halloween will generate a record-breaking $12.2 billion in 2023, up from $10.6 billion in 2022.

 All Saints Day is not All Souls Day